Ultravisor/ultravisor/docs/configuration/tenants.md

 <!--
 SPDX-FileCopyrightText: 2025 Supabase <support@supabase.io>
+SPDX-FileCopyrightText: 2025 Łukasz Niemier <~@hauleth.dev>

 SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: EUPL-1.2
 -->

-All configuration options for a tenant are stored on the `tenant` record in the metadata database used by Supavisor.
+All configuration options for a tenant are stored on the `tenant` record in the metadata database used by Ultravisor.

 A `tenant` is looked via the `external_id` discovered in the incoming client connection.

-All `tenant` fields and their types are defined in the `Supavisor.Tenants.Tenant` module.
+All `tenant` fields and their types are defined in the `Ultravisor.Tenants.Tenant` module.

 ## Field Descriptions